ROWAN LEGAL

 The requirements for safety in the workplace are set out in the Labour Code and the Additional Occupational Health and Safety Requirements Act.

-Where an accident at work occurs, the employer is obliged, without limitation, to investigate the causes and circumstances of the injury, maintain documentation of industrial injuries, notify the competent agencies and institutions and take measures to prevent the reoccurrence of such industrial injuries.
+Where an accident at work occurs, the employer is obliged, without limitation, to investigate the causes and circumstances of the injury, maintain documentation of industrial injuries, notify the competent agencies and institutions, and take measures to prevent the reoccurrence of such occupational injuries.

 Discipline And Grievance

-In order to terminate employment with notice due to a breach of work discipline, the employer is obliged to first notify and warn the employee in writing as to the possibility of termination.
-The employer is then entitled to terminate the employment if the employee breaches his/her obligations again in the period of 6 months subsequent to the notification.
+In order to terminate employment with notice due to a less serious breach of work discipline, the employer is obliged to first notify and warn the employee in writing as to the possibility of termination.

 Harassment/Discrimination/Equal pay